onflow/cadence/docs/language.md

 ```

-As a best practice, only use the `prepare` block to define and execute logic that requires access to signing accounts, and *move all other logic elsewhere*.
-Modifications to accounts can have significant implications, so keep this block clear of unrelated logic to ensure users of your contract are able to easily read and understand logic related to accounts.
+As a best practice, only use the `prepare` block to define and execute logic that requires access to the `AuthAccount` objects of signing accounts, and *move all other logic elsewhere*.
+Modifications to accounts can have significant implications, so keep this block clear of unrelated logic to ensure users of your contract are able to easily read and understand logic related to their private account objects.

 The prepare block serves a similar purpose as the initializer of a contract/resource/structure.

 For example, if a transaction performs a token transfer, put the withdrawal in the `prepare` block, as it requires access to the account storage, but perform the deposit in the `execute` block.

 `AuthAccount` objects have the permissions
-to read from and write to the private storage
+to read from and write to the `/storage/` and `/private/` areas
 of the account, which cannot be directly accessed anywhere else.
+They also have the permission to create and delete capabilities that
+use these areas.

 ## Pre